-If you or a loved one was attacked, our Miami negligent security lawyers review if the property owner had any of the follow security measures in place:
+If you or a loved one was attacked, our Fort Lauderdale negligent security lawyers review if the property owner had any of the follow security measures in place:

 - Proper visibility.
 Property owners should have adequate lighting for their customers and for anyone with a right to be on the property.
 The lighting should be outside as well as inside and work any time someone might reasonably be on the property.
 When an area is too dark, victims can’t see an attack coming.
 Let our lawyers determine whether or not there was adequate lighting when you were victimized.